ggarra13/mrv2/README.md

 ## If you did not compile mrv2

 Manually copy the .mo to your installed mrv2 directory.
 Make sure the VERSION matches.
-Do not *ever* run runmeq.sh -t pot.

 ```
 cp mrv2/share/locale/${lang}/LC_MESSAGES/mrv2-v${VERSION}.mo ${installed_location of mrv2)/hare/locale/${lang}/LC_MESSAGES/